 Once Facebook has their contact information, they begin suggesting people from your address book who you aren’t already friends with on the website.
 In addition to recommending them as friends, one of the other places they appear is in your Facebook Messenger sidebar, and they appear as “Other” friends that you have to scroll down to rather than front and center.

-On old iOS and OS X (macOS) versions, even if you didn’t grant Facebook or Facebook Messenger access to your address book directly, you may have done so indirectly when you signed into Facebook from the Settings → Facebook preferences pane, as you need to disable the Contacts toggle switch to prevent your address book from syncing with Facebook.
+On old iOS and OS X (macOS) versions, even if you didn’t grant Facebook or Facebook Messenger access to your address book directly, you may have done so indirectly when you signed into Facebook from the Settings/System Preferences.

 How to remove your contacts from Facebook

-So now that you’ve learned how they got there, it’s time to learn how to remove them, and it’s pretty simple really.
+So now that you’ve learned how they got there, it’s time to learn how to remove them, and it’s pretty simple.
 Just follow these steps:

-1. Open your favorite web browser and visit the Facebook Messenger contacts page.
+1) Open your favorite web browser and make sure you’re logged in to Facebook here.

-2. Scroll down if necessary, and click on the Delete All button.
+3) Scroll down if necessary, and click Delete all contacts.

-Note: You will see a list of people’s names in this view, and you can individually delete certain people instead of all of them, if you want to.
-We’re specifically indicating the ‘Delete All’ function for those of you who only want to see Facebook friends here.
+Note: You will see a list of people’s names in this view, and you can individually delete certain people instead of all of them if you want to.
+We’re specifically indicating the ‘Delete all contacts’ function for those of you who only want to see Facebook friends here.

 4) Log out of Facebook on all your devices and sign back in again.

-Once you sign back in, you should no longer see anyone in your Facebook Messenger sidebar that isn’t in your Facebook friends list.
+Once you sign back in, you should no longer see anyone in your Facebook Messenger sidebar that isn’t on your Facebook friends list.
 Anyone from your address book that was uploaded to Facebook at an earlier date has now been disassociated with your friend data.

-Logging out and then in again helps clear the caches associated with Facebook.
+Logging out and then logging in again helps clear the caches associated with Facebook.
 If you had not done so, the people may have remained in your Facebook Messenger chat for several more minutes or page refresh attempts.